 Many students undertake extreme sports or adventurous activities while they are away.
-Of course, they are great fun, but they can also be risky, so it’s essential that your policy will pay out if you have an accident while you are white water rafting or wrestling with alligators.
-You will find a list of insured activities in the policy documents, but if in doubt, ask your insurer.
+Of course, they are great fun, but they can also be risky.
+Therefore, it’s essential that your policy will pay out if you have an accident while you are white water rafting or wrestling with alligators.
+You will find a list of insured activities in the policy documents.
+If in doubt, ask your insurer.

 Some travellers work while they are abroad, perhaps to help fund the trip.
 Gap year travel insurance typically covers employment overseas, but manual work is often excluded.
-Again check with your insurer if you have any questions.
-Many insurers will also allow one or two return trips home under your policy, which can be useful if you get homesick, or perhaps need to break off from your travels for a family wedding or other occasion.
+Again, check with your insurer if you have any questions.
+Many insurers will also allow one or two return trips home under your policy.
+This can be useful if you get homesick or need to break off from your travels for a family wedding or other occasion.